 - You have never expunged or sealed a past arrest in the state of Florida

 Your past mistakes don’t have to ruin your future.
-Call us today for a free consultation to see if our experienced and skilled legal team can help you with expungement or sealing of records proceedings.
-We have over 20 years of successful criminal defense experience in Lakeland, FL and the surrounding areas.
+Call us today for a free consultation to see if our experienced and skilled legal team can help you with the expungement or sealing of records proceedings.
+We have over 100 years of successful criminal defense experience in Lakeland, FL, and the surrounding areas.